Why a Construction Loan may be Perfect for you

 - USDA - One time close with ZERO down.
 Will need to make sure address is USDA compliant by clicking here.

-- CONVENTIONAL/JUMBO/COMMERCIAL - These will be looked at by a case by case basis.
+- CONVENTIONAL - Looked at on a case by case basis.

 Do I need to own the land first in order to complete a construction loan?